 Both debit and credit cards are easy to use, but there are a few ways in which debit cards may have an edge when it comes to convenience.

-• You may be able to get physical cash back when making a purchase.
+• You may be able to get a physical cash advance when making a purchase.
 That benefit usually isn’t available with a credit card.

 • It’s generally easier to get a debit card than a credit card.
 Most financial institutions will automatically give customers a debit card when they open an account.
-Getting a credit card can be harder—especially if you’re under 21, don’t have any verifiable income, have a poor (or no) history with credit.
+Getting a credit card can be harder, especially if you’re under 18, don’t have any verifiable income, have a poor (or no) history with credit, or lack the typically required identification documents.
 The requirements are tougher for credit cards because lenders want to be sure their borrowers are capable of repaying their debts.